yfujis/yfujis.github.io/_posts/2022-01-29-Le-Nozze-di-Figaro.md

 permalink: /blog/:year/:month/:day/:title

 excerpt: After making my debut in opera (as an audience, just to be clear), I could not wait to go to the next one.
-Le Nozze di Figaro was the one I wanted to see the most out of all the programs the Metropolitan Opera has in this season primarily because I had been a fan of its music for many years.
+Le Nozze di Figaro was the one I wanted to see the most out of all the programs the Metropolitan Opera had in this season primarily because I had been a fan of its music for many years.
 ---

 After making my debut in opera (as an audience, just to be clear), I could not wait to go to the next one.
-Le Nozze di Figaro was the one I wanted to see the most out of all the programs the Metropolitan Opera has in this season primarily because I had been a fan of its music for many years.
+Le Nozze di Figaro was the one I wanted to see the most out of all the programs the Metropolitan Opera had in this season primarily because I had been a fan of its music for many years.

 ## Rush ticket attempt fails this time.